Property Market Manchester 2021 Report

 It’s unsurprising then that London is poised to see just a 12.7% increase by 2024- the lowest in the UK.

-Comparing this with Manchester and Liverpool, which have the highest growth rates of 27.3%, and you can see that London can no longer compare with the Northern Powerhouse.
+Comparing this with Manchester and Liverpool, which have the highest growth rates of 27.3%, you can see that London can no longer compare with the Northern Powerhouse.

 Located in the West Midlands, Birmingham has become an increasingly popular option in the property investment world.